Core Network Security Principles

 Conclusion

 Network security fundamentals require defense-in-depth with default deny policies, micro-segmentation, authenticated connections, and comprehensive observability.
 Security engineers design networks that assume breach and minimize blast radius through least privilege connectivity and continuous monitoring.
+Key success factors:- Default deny policies with explicit allowlists for all network traffic

 - Micro-segmentation limiting lateral movement between workloads